Ky0sann/dinosaur_godot/README.md

 A simple game like the google dinosaur game made with Godot 4.3 and GDScript

+## 🕹️ Special thanks
-**Special thanks to the YouTube channel "Coding With Russ" for the tutorial -> https://www.youtube.com/watch?v=nKBhz6oJYsc
+**Special thanks to the YouTube channel "Coding With Russ" for the tutorial ->** https://www.youtube.com/watch?v=nKBhz6oJYsc

 I've made a few improvements to my version compared to the tutorial version